edgi-govdata-archiving/wayback/docs/source/usage.rst

 the variable ``record``.
 Starting from where we left off, we'll access the *content* of the memento and do a very simple analysis.

-The Wayback Machine provides two ways to look at the data it has captured.
+The Wayback Machine provides multiple modes to view the data it has captured.
-There is a copy edited for human viewers on the web, available at the record's ``view_url``, and there is the original copy of what was captured when the page was originally scraped, availabe at the record's ``raw_url``.
-For analysis purposes, we generally want the ``raw_url``.
+There is a copy edited for human viewers on the web, available via the ``''`` mode, and there is the original copy of what was captured when the page was originally scraped, availabe via the ``'id_'`` mode.
+For analysis purposes, we generally want ``'id_'``.

 Let's download the raw content using ``WaybackClient``.
 (You could download the content directly with an HTTP library like ``requests``, but ``WaybackClient``